Home Sweet Homediddly-Dum-Doodily: Reception

 In its original broadcast, the episode finished 53rd in the ratings for the week of September 25 to October 1, 1995, with a Nielsen rating of 9.0.
 The episode was the fourth highest-rated show on the Fox network that week, following The X-Files, Beverly Hills, 90210, and Melrose Place.

 Since airing, the episode has received mostly positive reviews from television critics.

 DVD Movie Guide's Colin Jacobson enjoyed the episode, saying that "its best elements come from the amusing bizarreness of the Flanders home, but Homer and Marge’s classes are also fun.
 Chalk this one up as season seven's first great episode."

 Jennifer Malkowski of DVD Verdict considered the best part of the episode to be when Marge tells Bart and Lisa that someday they will have to be adults and take care of themselves, just before Homer comes to Marge about a spider near his car keys.
 She concluded her review by giving the episode a grade of B+.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "one of the most disturbing episodes, as Bart and Lisa are dragged into the Flanders' sinister lifestyle."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "one of the most disturbing episodes, as Bart and Lisa are dragged into the Flanders' sinister lifestyle."
 They thought the ending, when Ned tries to baptize the children, was "nail-biting stuff", and Maggie speaking was "a truly shocking moment".
 The authors added: "It's astonishing that anything this radical made it on to prime time television.
 The final moments are perhaps the most moving in the entire series, a wonderful affirmation of everything the series, and the Simpson family, are about."

 Matt Groening, the creator of The Simpsons, thought the episode was "fantastic" and he called it one of his favorites.
 He particularly liked the ending which he thought was "sweet".

+David Sims writes of the ending: "It’s a hell of a moment, not remotely oversold, just the kind of material The Simpsons still nailed perfectly by its seventh season.
+This episode begins one of the most challenging and exciting periods in the show’s run, with a batch of episodes that messed with the formula and reality of the show in a really good way."